Our ISA Guide

 Up to £15,000 in a cash ISA

-Split your allowance of £15,000 between a cash ISA and a stocks & shares ISA as you chose.
+Split your allowance of £15,000 between one cash ISA and one stocks & shares ISA as you choose.

 If you withdraw money from your ISA, you cannot reinvest it in the same tax year if your total deposits will exceed your yearly allowance.